KodiBearGit/Codecademy-Company-Home-Page/README.md

 * this project contains a series of open-ended requirements which describe the project you’ll be building
 * In this project, you’ll be using flexbox to design and build the layout for a company’s homepage.
 * You can choose to build a new homepage for an existing company or imagine your own dream company!​
-* I'm opting for a fictional Brick Builders Inc. company (for fun)
+* I'm opting for a fictional BrickBuilders Inc. company (for fun)

 ## Technologies